Origins of Bell Punch Company

 The punch, used in conjunction with a series of varying priced preprinted tickets, enabled tickets to be issued for any length of journey, and for the first time made it possible for overlapping fare stages to be introduced,

-thus granting passengers full value in the form of distance to be traveled for the fair paid.
+thus granting passengers full value in the form of distance to be travelled for the fair paid.

-1889 the company was reconstructed with a nominal capital of £100,000 in order to provide capital for the building of these small rotaries, the acquisition of a suitable factory for this new ticket business together with the
+tickets.
+In 1889 the company was reconstructed with a nominal capital of £100,000 in order to provide capital for the building of these small rotaries, the acquisition of a suitable factory for this new ticket business

 Improved Punch Introduced